philrz/super/compiler/parser/README.md

 ## Testing

-The `super dev compile` command can be used for easily testing the output of the Zed parser.
+The `super compile` command can be used for easily testing the output of the Zed parser.

 ## Development